mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.
+May 2, 2019
-March 9, 2019
+- Acl lab fix to bobstuff.txt permissions.
+Use explicit chmod in fixlocal.sh March 9, 2019
-- The checkwork funtion was reusing containers, thereby preventing students from eliminating artifacts from previous lab work.
+- The checkwork function was reusing containers, thereby preventing students from eliminating artifacts from previous lab work.
 - Add appendix to the symkey lab to describe the BMP image format.
 February 22